-These policies were successful in reducing inflation, but, combined with a strong pound led to a deep fall in output.
-Unemployment rose to three million and there was a drastic decline in manufacturing output.
+These policies were successful in reducing inflation, but, combined with a strong pound they led to a deep fall in output.
+Unemployment rose to three million and there was a very significant decline in manufacturing output.
 Unemployment remained high throughout the 1980s, suggesting a rise in structural unemployment as a result of the decline in traditional manufacturing firms.

 The link between money supply and inflation proved to be unreliable and by 1984, money supply targets had effectively been dropped.

 Supply Side Policies

 A key element of Thatcher economics was new market-based supply-side policies.
 This involved: